The first step of basement waterproofing can be found on the roof. Gutters are intregal in keeping your basement dry. (Photo courtesy of Craig E.)

 The bottom of the downspout should divert the water away from the foundation of the home.
 Ideally, the water should be diverted between six and ten feet away from the home on a grade that slopes away from the house.
 In locations where a downspout cannot be installed, the use of splash blocks can help divert water away from the foundation.

+Basement waterproofing methods range from the simple to the complex, and can sometimes be costly.
+However, DIY basement waterproofing is not recommended by professionals; this is the kind of job that requires a qualified basement waterproofing contractor.
 The soil around the home should always slope away from the foundation and a declining slope of six inches for every six feet away from the home is preferred.
 However, this is not always possible.

 Therefore, a French drain system may need to be installed where the soil slopes down towards the house, diverting water flow away from the home.
 The water can then be drained away from the house if a downgrade is available.
 It can also be emptied into a storm sewer or pumped away from the house.
-If the land surrounding the home has a downgrade towards the house, it may be necessary to install ditches where the slope meets your property
+If the land surrounding the home has a downgrade towards the house, it may be necessary to install ditches where the slope meets your property.

-When installing patios, porches, sidewalks or driveways it is important to make sure the concrete or other material slopes away from the basement.
+When installing patios, porches, sidewalks or driveways, it is important to make sure the concrete or other material slopes away from the basement.
 Any flat surface that slopes towards the basement foundation will allow water to drain down beside the foundation.
 Adjoining edges should be sealed.

 Below-grade waterproofing solutions are easier to implement during construction; however, many of these options can be done on an existing home.
 The exterior walls of the basement can be coated with a waterproofing substance.
 Petroleum-based products have often been used, but newer technologies exist that paint the block with a sealant that is overlaid with a waterproof covering or vapor barrier.